aphp/edsnlp/docs/tutorials/training-doc-classifier.md

 In this tutorial, we'll train **document-level classifiers** with EDS-NLP using the `edsnlp.train` API.
 Unlike a NER or a span classifier, which label *parts* of a document, a document classifier reads the whole note and predicts an attribute of the document itself: its type, the diagnoses it should be coded with, the topics it covers.

-We'll go through two use cases:
+We'll go through three use cases, from the most common to the most involved:

+- a **single head** predicting one label per document — its type ;
-- a **single head**, predicting the type of a document — the most common case ;
+- a **single head** predicting a *set* of labels per document — the diagnoses associated with a hospital stay ;
-- **several heads** sharing a single document embedding, to code a hospital stay with its principal diagnosis (DP) and its associated diagnoses (DAS).
+- **several heads** sharing one document embedding, to predict both at once.

 !!! warning "Hardware requirements"